Augustus Tolton: Priesthood

 Another indication of the prominence given Tolton by parts of the American Catholic hierarchy was his participation, a few months later, on the altar at an international celebration of the centenary of the first Catholic Diocese in the United States.
-Writing about it in the New York Times edition of November 11, 1889, the correspondent noted that "As Cardinal Gibbons retired to his dais [on the altar at the Mass], the reporters in the improvised press gallery noticed for the first time, not six feet away from him in the sanctuary among the abbots and other special dignitaries, the Black face of Father Tolton of Chicago, the first African American Catholic priest ordained in America."
+Writing about it in the New York Times edition of November 11, 1889, the correspondent noted:"As Cardinal Gibbons retired to his dais [on the altar at the Mass], the reporters in the improvised press gallery noticed for the first time, not six feet away from him in the sanctuary among the abbots and other special dignitaries, the Black face of Father Tolton of Chicago, the first African American Catholic priest ordained in America."

 Death

 Tolton's grave in Quincy, Illinois.

 Tolton began to be plagued by "spells of illness" in 1893.
 Because of them, he was forced to take a temporary leave of absence from his duties at St. Monica's Parish in 1895.

 At the age of 43, on July 8, 1897, he collapsed and died the following day at Mercy Hospital as a result of the heat wave in Chicago in 1897.
 After a funeral which included 100 priests, Tolton was buried in the priests' lot in St. Peter's Cemetery in Quincy, which had been his expressed wish.

 After Tolton's death, St. Monica's was made a mission of St. Elizabeth's Church.
 In 1924 it was closed as a national parish, as Black Catholics chose to attend parish churches in their neighborhoods.